ClimateClara/multimelt/docs/start/about.rst

 -------
 The detailed description of the application of the functions in multimelt is found in :cite:`burgard22` and should therefore, when used, be cited as follows:

-Burgard, C., Jourdain, N. C., Reese, R., Jenkins, A., and Mathiot, P.: An assessment of basal melt parameterisations for Antarctic ice shelves, The Cryosphere Discuss. [preprint], https://doi.org/10.5194/tc-2022-32, in review, 2022.
+Burgard, C., Jourdain, N. C., Reese, R., Jenkins, A., and Mathiot, P. (2022): An assessment of basal melt parameterisations for Antarctic ice shelves, The Cryosphere, https://doi.org/10.5194/tc-16-4931-2022.

 License
 -------